MoAmrYehia/AI-product-Manager-nanodegree/README.md

 * **Create an AI Product Business Proposal**, Put together all that you’ve learned to submit a final proposal for an AI product that considers users, design practices, and the type of machine learning model you might use in the product.

+## Course 1: Introduction to AI in Business

+AI enables innovation by automating tasks that were previously repetitive, and time-consuming.
+Today, it seems like every business either depends fundamentally on the capabilities of AI, or seeks to rapidly upskill its workforce to compete in the new, AI world.
+Learn the foundations of AI and machine learning, starting with the unsupervised and supervised models that are used in industry today.
+Understand how to develop a clear, narrow business case for an AI application.
+Learn how and when to use AI in a product based on business metrics and data availability.